- Last updated:

 For more information, visit NIH Genomic Data Sharing.

 Informed consent documents provide information to research subjects to ensure they can understand the research and make an informed, voluntary decision whether to participate.
-Human Subjects Office (HSO) staff and IRB members will carefully review the informed consent document to ensure that all required elements and language are included.
+HRPP staff and IRB members will carefully review the informed consent document to ensure that all required elements and language are included.

 You are strongly encouraged to utilize sponsor-created consent templates.
 If an informed consent template is available for your study, please use it.
 Add any site-specific language, checking the HRPP guidance on informed consent for required language, then submit the final document to the IRB for review.